SatyamRaina/sit323-2025-prac4c/README.md

-# 🧮 SIT323 Practice 4C: Advanced Calculator Microservice
+# 🧮 Advanced Calculator Microservice

 This project is a Node.js-based calculator microservice that supports both basic and advanced arithmetic operations via REST API endpoints.
 It includes detailed logging and input validation.